PADS-UPC/RL-align/README.md

 E.g., to align one model with its corresponding log:
 ```
-   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg test data/unfoldigns/M1.bp.pnml
+   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg data/unfoldigns/M1.bp.pnml
 ```
 You can also align several models in parallel (quotes are important):
 ```
-   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg test "data/unfoldigns/M1.bp.pnml data/unfoldigns/M3.bp.pnml data/unfoldigns/M3.bp.pnml"
+   bin/execute.sh config/config/config.15.5.-100.-20.-300.cfg "data/unfoldigns/M1.bp.pnml data/unfoldigns/M3.bp.pnml data/unfoldigns/M3.bp.pnml"
 ```

-This will leave the results in e.g. ``data/results/output-test.15.5.-100.-20.-300``.
+This will leave the results in e.g. ``data/results/output.15.5.-100.-20.-300``.
 For each aligned model, a file will be created containing all alignments.

-If reference alignments are available (they should be in ``data/alignmens`` and have the same name than the model with extension ``.gold``) performance can be evaluated with:
+If reference alignments are available (they should be in ``data/alignments`` and have the same name than the model with extension ``.gold``) performance can be evaluated with:
 ```
    bin/eval.py reference-dir results-dir
 ```
 E.g.:
 ```
-   bin/eval.py data/alignments data/results/output-test.15.5.-100.-20.-300
+   bin/eval.py data/alignments data/results/output.15.5.-100.-20.-300
 ```